AdobeDocs/experience-manager-65.fr-FR/help/release-notes/assets.md

 Your organization can use its [!DNL Adobe Stock] enterprise plan within [!DNL Experience Manager Assets] to ensure that licensed assets are broadly available for your creative and marketing projects.
 You can quickly find, preview, and license [!DNL Adobe Stock] assets that are saved in Experience Manager, using the powerful DAM capabilities of [!DNL Experience Manager].

-[!DNL Adobe Stock]Le service permet aux créateurs et aux entreprises d’accéder à des millions de photos, de vecteurs, d’illustrations, de vidéos, de modèles et de ressources 3D organisés, de haute qualité et libres de droit pour tous leurs projets de création.
+[!DNL Adobe Stock]Le service permet aux créateurs et aux entreprises d’accéder à des millions de photos, de vecteurs, d’illustrations, de vidéos, de modèles et de ressources 3D organisés, de haute qualité et libres de droits pour tous leurs projets de création.

 For more info, see [Use [!DNL Adobe Stock] assets in Experience Manager Assets](/help/assets/aem-assets-adobe-stock.md).